📰 Breaking News: Lessons Learnt & Insights from DSTBTD Restructuring Plan

 Critical Point: Turnaround finance is normally an essential component of most turnarounds.
 No matter how solid other recovery elements are, lack of adequate funding will cause failure.

 The Fundamental Truth: Raising adequate turnaround finance is not easy, but it's absolutely essential.
 Understanding the challenge and adopting a disciplined approach is critical for success.
+In some cases, formal insolvency protection through Administration may be necessary to buy time while securing funding.

 Key Characteristics